jasperanders/Bachelorthesis/Thesis/md/thesis.md

 ## Transparency

 In terms of transparency _LPlus_, _Open Olat_ and _Moodle_ all perform well.
 They provide a way to give feedback to specific questions.
 Students can review both their exam results and the given feedback.
-Still, direct contestation of corrections is not possible in app.
-Thus, this process must fallback on other means of communication. _Ilias_ and _Blackboard_ are very limited in giving any feedback.
-The only feedback a student can get is the amount of points he has achieved.
+Still, direct contestation of corrections is not possible in-app.
+Thus, this process must fall back on other means of communication. _Ilias_ and _Blackboard_ are very limited in giving feedback.
+The only feedback a student can get is the points he has achieved.

-## Protection against cheating
+## Protection Against Cheating

-As mentioned above only _LPlus_ and _Open Olat_ provide a way of creating partial open book exams.
-Time restrictions are a main tool for preventing several ways of cheating.
-Exams created with _Ilias_, _Blackboard_ and _Moodle_ thus can only rely on open question types, or they risk cheating of students.
+As mentioned above, only _LPlus_ and _Open Olat_ provide a way of creating partial open-book exams.
+Time restrictions are the main tool for preventing several ways of cheating.
+Exams created with _Ilias_, _Blackboard_, and _Moodle_ can only rely on open question types, or they risk cheating of students.

 None of the systems provide a way for visual or auditory supervision.
-Students are only identified by the password and username.
+Students are only identified by their password and username.
 Such authentication can easily be shared and provides no sound authentication.
 Lack of authentication thus opens up possibilities of students getting help from outsiders.

 Another topic where the systems fail is the restriction of input.
 Copying and pasting is not disabled.
-Further, logging of keystrokes or similar measures for monitoring a students input methods are not enforceable.
+Further, logging of keystrokes or similar measures for monitoring a student's input methods are not enforceable.

-Exams must be customizable in such a way, that students cannot jump between questions, cannot re-answer questions and can only see one question at a time.
+Exams must be customizable in such a way that students cannot jump between questions, cannot re-answer questions and can only see one question at a time.
 This customization is found in _Moodle_, _LPlus_ and _Open Olat_.
 Both _Ilias_ and _Blackboard_ are limited in that regard.

-Lastly, all the tools allow for randomization of the question order in an exam.
+Lastly, all the tools allow for the randomization of the question order in an exam.
 Adding, every tool provides a way of creating and maintaining a question pool.
 Questions can also be imported and exported, theoretically allowing for sharing between examiners.
-However, this sharing can only be done manually via non standardized means of communication.
-In reality sharing at a platform magnitude must be envisioned.
-Non of the products can provide such a platform.
+However, this sharing can only be done manually via non-standardized means of communication.
+In reality, sharing at platform-magnitude must be envisioned.
+None of the products can provides such a platform.

-## Protection of Data, Attributability and Integrity
+## Protection of Data, Attributability, and Integrity

-With respect to _Protection of Data, Attributability and Integrity_ all solutions provide user management with different roles and permissions.
-Adding all the products are still actively developed and thus contiguously improved.
+With respect to _protection of data, attributability, and integrity_, all solutions provide user management with different roles and permissions.
+Adding, all the products are actively developed and thus, continuously improved.
 The wide usage of the products at hand proves their capabilities to meet any legal data protection requirements.
-Further, no major security flaws in the software are known of.
+Further, no major security flaws in the software are known.

-## Further considerations
+## Further Considerations

-As already mentioned above most of the systems currently in use are LMS.
-As we have shown above, they do not fulfil all the requirements needed for an exam.
-Problematically, due to their heavy integration with every part of an universities systems, LMS are not easily swapped out.
+As already mentioned above, most of the systems currently in use are LMS.
+They do not fulfil all the requirements needed for an exam.
+Problematically, due to their heavy integration with every part of a university's system, LMS are not easily swapped out.
 Instead, it may be advantageous to use a standalone solution that uniquely focuses on providing e-exams.
 This fact is a major motivator in designing the artifact of this thesis.

-## Conclusion
+## Discussion

 \def\arraystretch{1.5}
 \begin{center}